MatthewDDamiano/Red-snapper-M-estimation/README.md

 https://doi.org/10.1016/j.fishres.2026.107789

-Reach out to Matt Damiano at matt.damiano@deq.nc.gov for a copy of the manuscript
+Reach out to Matt Damiano at matt.damiano@deq.nc.gov with any questions or for a copy of the manuscript